-In the Environmental Effects on Mitosis Advanced Inquiry Lab Kit for AP* Biology, study the effects of biotic and abiotic factors on mitosis in onion root tips and form, test, and justify a hypothesis.
+In the Environmental Effects on Mitosis Inquiry Lab Solution for AP® Biology, students study the effects of biotic and abiotic factors on mitosis in onion root tips and then they form, test and justify a hypothesis.

 Live Material: Onion bulb sets (Flinn Catalog No. FB1468).

 Additional Materials: Compound microscopes (40X), paper towels, dissection scissors, pencils with eraser, forceps, plastic wrap, 10-mL graduated cylinder, volumetric flasks to make solutions, 10 mg phytohemagglutin lectin (optional; Flinn Catalog No. L0114), deionized or distilled and tap water, permanent marker.

 *Advanced Placement and AP are registered trademarks of the College Board, which was not involved in the production of, and does not endorse, these products.